MashXP/Rinkuji/README.md

 Rinkuji is deployed on [Render.com](https://render.com/), a cloud platform that provides a simple way to host web applications.
 The backend is a Flask application, and the frontend is a static web application.

+## License

+This project is licensed under the GNU AGPLv3 License - see the [LICENSE](LICENSE) file for details.

 ## Future Enhancements

 == soon ==